onedanshow/spree_summary_stock/README.md

  1. Your ERP or another third-party system decides on how shipments are generated anyway.
  2. You are using another extension like [spree_handling_fee](https://github.com/spree-contrib/spree_handling_fees) that generates order adjustments based on each stock location.
+ 3. You have a custom checkout page that does not have UI for split shipments.

 Installation
 ------------